 --- ENDS ---

 Notes to editors:

-Finaccord is a market research, publishing and consulting company specialising in financial services that is part of Aon Inpoint, Aon Risk Solutions, a business unit of Aon plc (NYSE: AON).
+is a market research, publishing and consulting company specialising in financial services that is part of Aon Global Operations (Singapore Branch), a part of Aon plc (NYSE: AON).
 It provides its clients with insight into and information about major issues in financial services around the world, with a particular focus on marketing and distribution topics such as affinity marketing, bancassurance and strategic alliances, as well as commercial lines insurance.

 Notably, the series represents the first ever published segmentation of major commercial lines insurance markets not only by product category and class but also by customer size and activity.